IT executive

 The Business to IT Convergence Solution That Was There All Along

-The IT Convergence approach in the enterprise is partially based on best practices around IT Governance.
+The IT Convergence approach in the SAP enterprise is partially based on best practices around IT Governance.
 By creating a governance structure that involves and integrates both the business and IT stakeholders, you gain business buy in and involvement.
 I have written a solution brief on this approach and provided a free, no-obligation MS Access application to build technology roadmaps (see the Solution Brief, governance process, and application overview here: Beyond Technology Alignment )

 The basic takeaway here is that business involvement is critical.
 They are already making technology investments, with or without your involvement.
 Because of this, organizations must gain that convergence so that technology investments are performed as a partnership and not in isolation.
 As a Harvard Business Review post by Ray Wang notes: